nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-05-06-mts-settings-for-ubuntu-12-04.md

   - Linux
   - tech tips
 ---
 I switched to ubuntu after the new LTS release and was having some problems with my MTS Mblaze connection.
-Sometime&#8217;s it&#8217;d work and sometimes it wouldn&#8217;t.
+Sometime's it'd work and sometimes it wouldn't.
 There seems to be a bug in modem-manager which constantly keeps crashing so I decided to use wvdial instead.
 We need to install the wvdial package

 <pre>sudo apt-get install wvdial</pre>